-The only new matter raised in your regulatory appeal request is the AER's decision to extend the time by which Tidewater must start construction of its facility under Facility Licence F48965 (Approval A10064398).
+The only other new matter raised in your regulatory appeal request is the AER's decision to extend the time by which Tidewater must start construction of its facility under Facility Licence F48965 (Approval A10064398).
 Your main concern is that you were not notified of the application for the extension.
 As per section 5.3.1 of Directive 056, the AER may extend the expiry date of a licence that has already been issued, on written request by the licensee.
 Directive 056 does not specify that an application is required in order to extend the licence expiry date.
 As no application is expressly required under Directive 056, Tidewater did not notify you of its extension request.
 However, the AER notes that an extension to the term of a licence constitutes an amendment to the licence.
-The AER's authority to approve a licence amendment is derived from section 26 of the Oil and Gas Conservation Act (OGCA), which contemplates an application under section 26 of the OGCA.
+The AER's authority to approve a licence amendment is derived from section 26 of the Oil and Gas Conservation Act (OGCA), which contemplates an application being made by the licensee.
+The AER agrees that Tidewater should have given you notice of its application under section 26 of the OGCA.
 However, it is understandable why Tidewater did not do so, given that section 5.3.1 of Directive 056 does not contemplate an application process, and it is not the AER's typical business practice to require one.
 However, for greater clarity, the AER expects Tidewater to notify all persons with known concerns about Tidewater's gas storage project with respect to any future applications, including license extensions requests.